hotosm/docs/docs/dev-guide/kubernetes-local-kind.md

 EOF
 ```

-> The cluster will be named 'local'
+> The cluster will be named 'kind-local'

 <!-- markdownlint-disable -->
 <details>